etherisc/gif-next/README.md

 It will provide a consistent development environment for all developers with all the required dependencies installed.

 Hardhat is used for compiling the smart contracts and all deployment scripts are hardhat based.
 Unit tests are written using the forge testing framework.
-See below for most important commands.
+See below for most important commands to run tests and deployments.

+If you are interested in creating your own products, have a look at our [example sandbox repository](https://github.com/etherisc/gif-next-sandbox) that contains a simple example of how to build new products on top of the GIF.

 ### Running all unit tests